 In 2011, St. Joseph’s Hospital was purchased by the West Virginia United Health System, which created a two-campus medical center under the Camden Clark umbrella.
-When Camden Clark Medical Center closed St. Joseph’s Campus in 2014, the Charitable Fund’s Board of Directors—after careful consideration with key community partners—voted to rename the Sisters of St. Joseph Charitable Fund as the Sisters Health Foundation with the tagline of “Sponsored by the Congregation of St. Joseph.”
+When Camden Clark Medical Center closed St. Joseph’s Campus in 2014, the Charitable Fund’s Board of Directors—after careful consideration with key community partners—voted to rename the Sisters of St. Joseph Charitable Fund as the Sisters Health Foundation.
 In doing so, the rich connection with the Sisters is maintained, the health focus of our work is more prominent, and our work as a philanthropic entity serving the Mid-Ohio Valley continues.
-We welcome you to join us as we embark on a renewed journey to meet the health needs of people living in the Mid-Ohio Valley.

 The Sisters of St. Joseph Charitable Fund is established by the Sisters of St. Joseph of Wheeling after St. Joseph’s Hospital enters into a joint venture with Columbia/HCA.

 Three large charter grants are awarded.